PelionIoT/snap-pelion-edge/docs/kaas.md

      nodeName: 016ec82cae2500000000000100169037
      restartPolicy: Always
    ```

-1. Next execute a shell inside the `test-pod`.
-We can see that the
-   host name `nginx` resolves to the IP address of the nginx Pod.
-After
-   installing curl inside `test-pod` we can make an HTTP request to the
-   nginx Pod using a curl command.
+1. Execute a shell inside the `test-pod`.
+The host name `nginx` resolves to the IP address of the nginx Pod.
+After installing curl inside `test-pod`, you can make an HTTP request to the nginx Pod using a curl command:

    ```
    $ kubectl exec -it test-pod -- sh